 Maritime Resource Name Registry

-Welcome to Maritime Resource Name Registry.
+Welcome to the Maritime Resource Name Registry hosted by IALA.
 This page provides up to date information about Maritime Resource Names and the usage of them within the maritime industry.

-IALA is currently in the process of standardizing MRN and we expect this to be finalized sometime in 2017.
-The first draft of our proposal for MRNs is up at https://tools.ietf.org/html/draft-knielsen-mrn-urn-01.
+We are currently in the process of standardizing MRN and we expect this to be finalized sometime in 2017.

 What is Maritime Resource Names

 Maritime Resource Names (MRN) is a naming scheme that can uniquely identify any maritime resource on a global scale.
 By maritime resource we basically mean anything that has an identity of some kind.
 This could be organizations, employees, a person, a physical or a virtual object, for instance an electronic document, a buoy, a ship, a mariner, a nautical chart or an electronic service (e.g., “today’s weather report for the Oresund Strait”).
 Not all resources are “retrievable” in an electronic sense; For example, human beings, corporations, and buoys.
 However, they can still be considered a resource.